opensourcepos/opensourcepos/README.md

 Server Requirements
 -------------------
 PHP version 5.5 or newer is recommended but PHP 7.x is not fully supported yet.
+MySQL 5.5 or 5.6 are fine but MySQL 5.7 is not supported yet.

 Reporting Bugs
 --------------